Virginia Botanical Associates – The Flora of Virginia Project

 Wood Decay Fungi of Living Trees

-Includes a Fungal Key, a Fungal Gallery, and biological information
+This site includes a Fungal Key, a Fungal Gallery, and biological information

 Elisabeth C. Miller Botanical Garden